-Family Life Education
+Master of Letter in Family Life Education

 The Family Life Education (FLE) curriculum provides skills and knowledge to enrich individual and family life.
 Students are given skills to develop and deliver family related services.
 For information on how Family Life Education coursework applies toward the Certified Family Life Educator credential, please contact the National Council on Family Relations (888-781-9331) or www.ncfr.org.
 Required courses of the FLE track are listed below in the sequence in which they are offered.
-In addition to the 10 required courses, students may complete an optional internship in FLE.
+In addition to the 10 required courses, students complete an in FLE.